 How long are the coaching sessions?

-You may sign up for a 30-minute or a 45-minute coaching session.
+For synchronous meetings, you may sign up for a 30-minute or a 45-minute coaching session.
 All coaching sessions include time at the end of the session to review and summarize the work that was done.
 For example, a 30-minute session includes a maximum of 25 minutes for coaching, with 5 minutes for the coach to complete a session summary with the learner.

 When can I sign up for appointments?